SalikaThilakarathne/salikathilakarathne.github.io/_news/announcement_2.md

 related_posts: false
 ---

 2023 Fall graduation of YNU was held at the Tokiwadai Campus, YNU.
-Tri, Gelfi and I were the three graduates from coastal lab.
+Tri, Gelfi and I were the three graduates from the coastal lab.

 ***
 <div class="row">